 Front Row: Drs.
 Kelly Machovec, Hercilia Homi, Andrea Udani, Allison Ross (Chief), Shannon Tew (alumni), Christy Crockett (alumni).
 Back Row: Drs.
-Guy Dear, Warwick Ames, Brad Taicher, John Eck, Edmund Jooste, Nathaniel Greene.
+Guy Dear, Warwick Ames, Brad Taicher, John Eck, Edmund Jooste, Nathaniel Greene (Alumni).
 Not Pictured: Dr. Lisa Einhorn.

 When you walk through the doors of Duke Children’s Hospital and Health Center (CHC), it is instantly apparent that this is no ordinary medical center.
 Children laugh as they press their palms to the glass of giant fish tanks and enthusiastically point to spinning feather chandeliers overhead.
 From the brightly painted walls to the brightly patterned scrub caps worn by CHC faculty and staff, it is plain to see that pediatric anesthesia is a unique specialty.

 The faculty of the Division of Pediatric Anesthesia work tirelessly to promote pediatric anesthesia as a unique specialty by maintaining an active role in leadership positions at both the national and local levels.
 The division boasts multiple past board members, a past president, and several committee chairs of the Society for Pediatric Anesthesia, the most prominent society for the specialty of pediatric anesthesiology.
 Furthermore, the team members have played a key role in the growth of pediatric services throughout Duke University Health System, and have been instrumental in supporting the development of a separate Division of Pediatric Surgical Services and an oversight role in pediatric sedation at Duke.